What is backhaul in networking?

 Wired or fixed-line backhaul uses cables to transmit data, which can provide higher bandwidth and lower latency than wireless backhaul.

-Wired backhaul can use fibre optic, copper, ethernet or coaxial cabling.
+Wired backhaul can use fibre optic, copper, Ethernet or coaxial cabling.
 Today, wired backhaul tends to use fibre as it offers very low latency and the highest capacity to satisfy the growing demand for data.

 Wireless backhaul